Josephy5/Project-Titan-Submissions/README.md

-#VFX effects that I created for Epic Game's Project Titan art jam.
+#VFX effects that I created for Epic Game's Project Titan art jam.#

-##The Unreal Engine version we used for the event is 5.4.1.
+**The Unreal Engine version we used for the event is 5.4.1.**

-You can preview the effect via the videos below
+You can preview the effects via the videos below

 https://github.com/Josephy5/Project-Titan-Submissions/assets/59676928/1dbdcb81-7777-46cb-8fe3-5725d1624ace